 The V10 is, of course, cordless.
 There are no cables to stop your progress or trip you up.
 As vacuum cleaners for homes with stairs go, it doesn’t get better than this.

-Should I buy the Dyson Cyclone V10 Absolute?
+Should you buy the Dyson Cyclone V10 Absolute?